Xinzhe99/StackMFF/README.md

 # 🚀StackMFF🚀
 Official PyTorch implementation of "StackMFF: End-to-end Multi-Focus Image Stack Fusion Network"

-Our paper has been accepted by APIN ~ Coming soon
+Our paper has been accepted by APIN ~
 # 🌼Abstract
 Existing end-to-end multi-focus image fusion networks work well for merging two images but suffer from various types of image degradation when applied to image stacks.
 To address this issue, we propose a novel 3D CNN approach for end-to-end fusion of entire multi-focus image stacks.
 Furthermore, we developed a synthesis pipeline based on monocular depth estimation to create a large-scale dataset for training.
 To improve the fusion quality, we introduce a 3D coordinate adaptive enhancement module to amplify and emphasize high-frequency information.
 Additionally, we establish a benchmark for multi-focus image stack fusion tasks and release a comprehensive toolbox containing 12 different algorithms to facilitate consistent evaluation and comparison.
 Extensive experiments show that our method can effectively fuse multi-focus image stacks while reducing image degradation, achieving state-of-the-art performance in fusion quality and processing speed.
 ![image](https://github.com/user-attachments/assets/5f4fb183-0716-478d-b696-7ba433d56e4a)